ofwonogodwin/weekend_code1/README.md

 ### My View

-I really encourage to try out my weekend creation (and I highly encourage it 😎)
+I really encourage you all to always tryout new staff on weekends  (and I highly encourage it 😎)

 ### Tech Stack
 >> Django (BackEnd)<br>